-These 6 Modern Day Holiday Cocktails will take you all the way from first frost to Auld Lang Syne.
+These six modern holiday cocktails will take you all the way from the first frost to Auld Lang Syne.

 There is something endlessly romantic and satisfying about hot mulled wine.
 It tastes of nostalgic Christmases at home and of warm winter memories spent by the fire.

-Before you keep scrolling, before I had my first delectable sip of mulled wine, I had the same thoughts you're probably thinking.
+Before I had my first delectable sip of mulled wine, I had the same thoughts you're probably having.
 "Hot...wine?
 With cinnamon?
 I'm not sure..."
-But, speaking from the other side, I'm sure now.
+But speaking from the other side, I'm sure now.

-I have a lovely memory of late November, just days after Thanksgiving in Brussels.
-There was a Christmas market that took over one of the main squares in the downtown and numerous vendors were set up in little wooden booths selling their wares and Christmas gifts.
-Mulled wine was being served in little to-go cups and we cupped our hands around the paper cups to keep warm as well I remember the chocolate shops, the lights, the cheer, and the mulled wine.
-Oh Belgium.
+I have a lovely memory of late November, just days after Thanksgiving in Brussels, Belgium.
+There was a Christmas market that took over one of the main squares and numerous vendors were set up in little wooden booths selling their wares and Christmas gifts.
+Mulled wine was being served in little to-go cups and we cupped our hands around the paper cups to keep warm.

 I'm telling ya, this is a tradition worth starting.
 It made it through the Middle Ages just to make it to you.
 Get you some.